rootiest/zippy-klipper_config/guides/GUIDE-axis_limits.md

 If your chosen web interface does not display the current position, you can use the following terminal command: `GET_POSITION`

-This will return a bunch of position data.
+This will return several lines of position data.

 For our purposes we can use the values on the "toolhead" line to represent our **current coordinates**.